 |Wooster campus||Mansfield campus|

 You can support this initiative by:

-- Helping to schedule an Ally facilitation in your unit/department.
-People of all genders can participate by requesting a facilitation.
+- Helping to schedule an Ally facilitation in your unit/department or making your male colleagues aware of university-wide facilitations.
+People of all genders can participate in these ways.

-- Becoming an Ally by participating in a facilitation and committing to actions that advance equity and inclusion.
+- Becoming a male Ally by participating in a facilitation through your unit or as an individual in a university-wide workshop and committing to actions that advance equity and inclusion.

 - Becoming an Advocate.